28 Proven Ways to Get a Work Promotion Without Asking

 20. Build Your Work Network

-Having a good network of people in the company will certainly help your career prospects.
-If you foster good relationships, people will speak highly of you, and opportunities will start to flow your way, and you will be considered.
+A good network of people in the company will help your career prospects.
+If you foster good relationships, people will speak highly of you, opportunities will start to flow your way, and you will be considered.
 When problems come along, if you cannot fix them, you should know someone who can.

 21. Be Committed

-Most people mistake being committed with staying late in the office and doing lots of unpaid overtime.
-Sure we all burn the midnight oil occasionally to meet a deadline but do not make it a habit.
+Most people mistake being committed to staying late in the office for doing lots of unpaid overtime.
+Sure, we all burn the midnight oil occasionally to meet a deadline, but we do not make it a habit.

 A good manager will not expect you to give up your personal life and family to get a promotion.
-If they do, find another role in the company or outside the company.
+If they do, find another role in or outside the company.

-When I was at university, I promised myself that I would never turn into one of those corporate guys who worked every hour that God sent and end up losing my wife and having no relationship with my family and friends.
+When I was at university, I promised myself that I would never turn into one of those corporate guys who worked every hour that god sends and end up losing my wife and having no relationship with my family and friends.

 This is easier said than done.
 The more you are promoted and the higher up the career ladder you climb, the more money you earn, and that means greater expectations on your shoulders.
-This is what leads to burn-out.
+This leads to burnout.

 However, you can show your commitment in other ways.